-One reason to use this is when you have a state item that affects the event handling, in particular in combination with postponing events.
-We complicate the previous example by introducing a configurable lock button (this is the state item in question), which in the open state immediately locks the door, and an API function set_lock_button/1 to set the lock button.
+One reason to use this is when you have a state item that when changed should cancel the state time-out, or one that affects the event handling in combination with postponing events.
+We will complicate the previous example by introducing a configurable lock button (this is the state item in question), which in the open state immediately locks the door, and an API function set_lock_button/1 to set the lock button.